Why Tri-County Health Care?

 From a patient perspective, this technology helps to diagnose conditions faster, and more accurately, sometimes before patients even notice any symptoms.
 It is adaptable to virtually any patient, young or old, and of any size, while minimizing radiation exposure.

 Traditional digital mammography takes two-dimensional pictures of the breast and is still an effective tool for detecting breast abnormalities.
-Rather than viewing the breast tissue in 2D images, with 3D images our radiologists can now examine the tissue one thin layer at a time, making fine details more visible and less likely to be hidden by overlapping tissue.
+Rather than viewing the breast tissue in 2-D images, our radiologists can now examine the tissue one thin layer at a time with 3-D images, making fine details more visible and less likely to be hidden by overlapping tissue.

 Minimally Invasive Breast Biopsies